 GREENVILLE, N.C.
 (Feb.
 18, 2014) — Have you ever watched an evening television show on crime scene investigation and thought that would be an interesting career?
-East Carolina University students now have this opportunity with the introduction of the B.S. in Forensic Science being offered through the Multidisciplinary Studies Program in the Thomas Harriot College of Arts and Sciences.
-The new degree program was created with the support of Dr. William Bloss, professor and chair of the College of Human Ecology’s Department of Criminal Justice.
+East Carolina University students now have this opportunity with the introduction of the Multidisciplinary Studies B.S. with a focus in forensic science, which is being offered through the Thomas Harriot College of Arts and Sciences and created with the support of Dr. William Bloss, professor and chair of the College of Human Ecology’s Department of Criminal Justice.

-According to Dr. Anthony Kennedy, Harriot College professor of chemistry and director of the forensic science program, a BS in forensic science from ECU is an appropriate degree for students considering a career in a state, federal or private forensic lab, or for those individuals interested in obtaining an advanced degree in a related forensic science field.
+According to Dr. Anthony Kennedy, Harriot College professor of chemistry and director of the forensic science program, a Multidisciplinary Studies BS with a focus in forensic science is an appropriate degree for students considering a career in a state, federal or private forensic lab, or for those individuals interested in obtaining an advanced degree in a related forensic science field.

 Forensic science technicians help investigate crimes by collecting and analyzing physical evidence.
 At a crime scene, technicians take photographs; sketch the crime scene; record and collect evidence, including weapons, fingerprints or bodily fluids; and catalog and preserve evidence to be transferred to a lab.
 In the lab, technicians may perform chemical, biological and physical analysis on evidence taken from the crime scene; explore links between suspects and criminal activity; consult with experts in related fields, such as toxicologists; and reconstruct the crime scene.